 Other work has also demonstrated the ability of multimodal neural networks to learn visual representations from scratch with different kinds of training.
-For example, Harwath et al. (2018) showed that a similar contrastive learning method between paired images of visual scenes and speech descriptions could be used to train a convolutional neural network from scratch.
-Another paper from Desai and Johnson (2020) showed that performing an image captioning task (predicting a language description for a given image), was also effective for training a CNN from scratch, and demonstrated strong performance on a number of downstream tasks after this pre-training procedure.
+For example, Harwath et al. (2018) showed that a similar contrastive learning method between paired images of visual scenes and speech descriptions could be used to train a CNN from scratch.
+Another paper from Desai and Johnson (2020) showed that performing an image captioning task (predicting a language description for a given image) was also effective for training a CNN from scratch and demonstrated strong performance on a number of downstream tasks after this pre-training procedure.
 Our results and these other findings suggest a distinct advantage for multimodal neural networks over other classes of models for cross-situational word learning.
-The scalability of this approach suggests that these models can not only capture the learning of novel word-referent pairs in the lab by using a pre-trained CNN, but also as a model for cross-situational word learning during development, starting from a randomly initialized CNN and jointly learning and aligning visual and language embeddings without any explicit prior knowledge.
+The scalability of this approach suggests that these models can not only capture the learning of novel word-referent pairs in the lab by using a pre-trained CNN but also as a model for cross-situational word learning during development, starting from a randomly initialized CNN and jointly learning and aligning visual and language embeddings without any explicit prior knowledge.

-4 General Discussion
+4. General discussion

-In this work, we evaluated two different multimodal neural networks on cross-situational word learning problems, examining their ability to explain key empirical phenomena from the psychological literature.
-Our primary motivation is to understand the kinds of phenomena that emerge from training relatively generic neural networks on multimodal data.
-Just as importantly, we want to understand which kinds of phenomena do not emerge from such an account, suggesting additional learning mechanisms or inductive biases may be responsible.
-Our approach is shared by a number of other recent works using state-of-the-art architectures from machine learning to provide insights into human cognition, such as using pre-trained models in categorization (Lake et al., 2015; Peterson et al., 2018) or in language (Arehalli and Linzen, 2020; Manning et al., 2020).
+In this work, we evaluated two different multimodal neural networks on a variety of crosssituational word learning experiments, examining their ability to explain key empirical phenomena from the psychological literature.
+Our primary motivation was to understand the kinds of phenomena that emerge from training relatively generic neural networks on multimodal data.
+Just as importantly, we want to understand which kinds of phenomena do not naturally emerge from such an account, suggesting additional learning mechanisms or inductive biases may be responsible for these behaviors in humans.
+Our approach is shared by a number of other recent works using state-of-the-art architectures from machine learning to provide insights into human cognition, such as using pre-trained models in categorization (Lake, Zaremba, Fergus, & Gureckis, 2015; Peterson, Abbott, & Griffiths, 2018) and in the language (Arehalli & Linzen, 2020; Manning, Clark, Hewitt, Khandelwal, & Levy, 2020).

-Our investigation was instructive in understanding the capabilities of multimodal neural networks; they were able to capture four diverse empirical phenomena, out of the seven phenomena we studied.
-Some of these phenomena have previously been shown to be accounted for by other symbolic models (Yu and Smith, 2012; Frank et al., 2009; Fazly et al., 2010; Kachergis et al., 2012).
-However, the successes we observed in the last two simulations involving exemplar generalization is something that symbolic models have not been able to easily capture.
-Our results show that exemplar generalization occurs naturally as a byproduct of using convolutional neural networks that embed visually similar images close together in embedding space.
-Additionally, since convolutional networks can process any kind of image presented to it, they open the door to studying cross-situational learning with more sophisticated and naturalistic stimuli beyond the scope of purely symbolic models without the need for any additional feature preprocessing.

-One final advantage of these networks from the perspective of cross-situational word learning is their ability to learn from a single epoch of stimuli presented in an online manner, matching the amount of experience presented to human participants.
-This was a surprising finding to us, but it appears to be in line with other recent findings using multimodal architectures that employ a contrastive learning procedure for word learning; a single epoch of training can be sufficient to disambiguate ambiguous word-referent mappings (Lazaridou et al., 2016).
+Our investigation was instructive in understanding the capabilities of relatively generic multimodal neural networks; they were able to capture four diverse empirical phenomena, out of the seven phenomena we studied.
+Some of these phenomena have previously been shown to be accounted for by other symbolic models (Fazly et al., 2010; Frank et al., 2009; Kachergis et al., 2012; Yu & Smith, 2012).
+Moreover, the successes we observed in the last two simulations involving exemplar generalization are something that traditional symbolic accounts have had difficulty capturing.
+Our results show that exemplar generalization occurs naturally as a by-product of using CNNs to encode visual referents, by embedding visually similar images close together in representational space.
+Another advantage of these networks is their ability to learn from a single epoch of stimuli presented in an online manner, matching the amount of experience presented to human participants.
+This was a surprising finding to us, but it appears to be in line with other recent findings using multimodal architectures that employ a contrastive learning procedure for word learning; a single epoch of training can be sufficient to disambiguous word-referent mappings (Lazaridou et al., 2016).